President and CEO

 Kilberg has been very involved in her community.
 She is a member of the Board of Visitors of the University of Virginia, the board of advisors of the Global Good Fund, the boards of directors of the Equal Footing Foundation, the American Action Forum and Grandma Rita's Children, a special trips camp for at-risk children, and the steering committee of The Leadership Foundry.
 She is also a member of the boards of directors of United Bank and RG Group Inc. Kilberg formerly served on the boards of trustees/directors of The George Washington University, public television station WETA, the Wolf Trap Foundation for the Performing Arts, The Potomac School, U.S. Naval Academy (Board of Visitors), U.S. Holocaust Memorial Council, Lab School of Washington and the Greater Washington Sports Alliance.

-In December 2013, Bobbie Kilberg will be inducted into the Washington Business Hall of Fame as a Laureate.
-In July 2009, Bobbie Kilberg was named Business Leader of the Year by Washingtonian magazine.
-Washingtonian also named her as one of the 100 Tech Titans of Washington in 2013, 2011 and 2009, one of Washington's 100 Most Powerful Women in 2009 and 2011, and one of the region's 150 Most Powerful People in 2007.
+In December 2013, Bobbie Kilberg was inducted into the Washington Business Hall of Fame by Junior Achievement of Greater Washington.
+In July 2009, she was named Business Leader of the Year by Washingtonian magazine.
+Washingtonian also named her as one of the 100 Tech Titans of Washington and one of Washington's 100 Most Powerful Women in 2009, 2011 and 2013, and one of the region's 150 Most Powerful People in 2007.
 Virginia Business magazine named Kilberg one of the 25 People You Need to Know in 2011 and one of the 50 Most Influential Virginians in 2013.
-In 2012, she was named to the Power 100 lists of both the Washington Business Journal and Washington Life magazine and received the Elizabeth J. Somers Faculty Award from the George Washington University Mount Vernon Campus and Alumnae Association.
+She was named to the Washington Business Journal's Power 100 list in 2012 and 2013 and to Washington Life magazine's Power 100 list in 2012, and received the Elizabeth J. Somers Faculty Award from the George Washington University Mount Vernon Campus and Alumnae Association.
 Kilberg was named one of the Influential Women of Virginia by Virginia Lawyers Weekly and the inaugural recipient of the NOVAForward Award from the Fairfax County Chamber of Commerce in 2011.
 She has also received the 2001 Anti-Defamation League's Women of Achievement Award, a 2001 Award for Excellence in Entrepreneurship from the Virginia-Israel Technology Trade Summit, the Volunteer Fairfax 2003 Community Champion Award, the 2003 Girls Inc. D.C.
 Celebration Honoree Award, the 2004 Lifetime Achievement Award from Women in Technology, the 2005 Women Who Mean Business Award from Washington Business Journal, and the 2007 BRAVO!
 Women Business Achievement Award and 2008 Choice Award from Washington SmartCEO.